inspireui/mstore/wordpress/wp-content/plugins/webp-express/README.txt

 For older releases, check out changelog.txt

 == Upgrade Notice ==

+= 0.17.2 =
+* Fixed bug: Updating plugin failed on a few hosts (in the unzip phase).
+The problem was introduced in 0.17.0 where the binaries contains dots in their filename.

+= 0.17.1 =
+* Miscellaneous bug fixes.
+Including the NGINX rules in the FAQ (added "xdestination" argument to webp-realizer.php).
+Now works with WP Engine.

+= 0.17.0 =
+* Improved Cwebp availability and Ewww performance.
+And updated cwebp binaries to version 1.0.3

+= 0.16.0 =
+* Various improvements and fixes

 = 0.15.3 =
 * Fixed fatal error upon activation for systems which cannot use document root for structuring (rare)